Combinatorial theorems in sparse random sets: Small correlation with a fixed function

-Assuming, then, that properties 1 and 2 hold with high probability, and given constants $\l$ and $d$, we would like to show that, with high probability, $|\sp{\mu - 1, \xi}| < \l$ for every product $\xi$ of at most $d$ basic anti-uniform functions.
+One of our main aims in this paper is to show that, with high probability, $|\sp{\mu - 1, \xi}| < \l$ for every product $\xi$ of at most $d$ basic anti-uniform functions, when $\mu$ is chosen randomly with suitable density.
 This is a somewhat complicated statement, since the set of basic anti-uniform functions depends on our random variable $\mu$.
-In this section we prove a much easier result: we shall show that, for any fixed bounded function $\xi$, $|\sp{\mu - 1, \xi}| < \l$ with high probability.
+In this section we prove a much easier result, which will nevertheless be useful to us later on: we shall show that, for any \emph{fixed} bounded function $\xi$, $|\sp{\mu - 1, \xi}| < \l$ with high probability.

-To prove this, we shall need a standard probabilistic estimate, known as Bernstein's inequality, which allows one to bound the sum of independent and not necessarily identically distributed random variables.
+To prove this, we shall need a standard probabilistic estimate, Bernstein's inequality, which allows one to bound the sum of independent and not necessarily identically distributed random variables.

-\begin{lemma} Let $Y_1, Y_2, \cdots, Y_n$ be independent random variables.
+\begin{lemma} Let $Y_1, Y_2, \dots, Y_n$ be independent random variables.
 Suppose that each $Y_i$ lies in the interval $[0, M]$.
 Let $S = Y_1 + Y_2 + \cdots + Y_n$.
 Then

 \end{lemma}